Berliner FC Dynamo supporters: 1. FC Union Berlin

 BFC Dynamo and 1.
 FC Union Berlin were founded only a few days apart.
-Both clubs were formed during the reorganization of East German football in December 1965 and January 1966, when the football departments of ten sports clubs (SC) were reorganized into dedicated football clubs.
+Both clubs were formed during the reorganization of East German football in December 1965 and January 1966, when the football departments of ten sports clubs (SC) were reorganized into dedicated football clubs (FC).
 However, Union Berlin was not part of the original plan.
 Two football clubs had already been planned for East Berlin.
 They were to be formed from the football departments of SC Dynamo Berlin and ASK Vorwärts Berlin.
 In addition, TSC Berlin played only in the second tier DDR-Liga at the time.
 The founding of Union Berlin probably owed much to the intervention of the powerful Herbert Warnke.
 Herbert Warnke was the chairman of the national state trade union FDGB and a member of the SED Politburo.
 Dynamo Berlin and Vorwärts Berlin were both associated with the armed and security organs.
 Herbert Warnke therefore argued for the formation of a civilian club for the working people of East Berlin.
 He would be a passionate fan of Union Berlin.
 Another high-ranking SED politician who pushed for the founding a civilian football club in East Berlin was the SED First Secretary in East Berlin and SED Politburo member Paul Verner.
 Verner held a speech at the founding ceremony of Union Berlin.

 Both BFC Dynamo and Union Berlin belonged to the elite in East German football.
 The new football clubs were intended as centers of excellence, with the right to draw on talents within designated geographical areas.
 BFC Dynamo was supported by the Stasi, while Union Berlin was supported by the FDGB.
 (Note: BFC Dynamo was officially a club of the Ministry of the Interior.
 The official sponsor (Träger) of the club was the Volkspolizei.
 The official sponsor of Union Berlin was the state-owned combine VVB Hochspannungsgeräte und Kabel.)
 However, Union Berlin was able to trace its origins back to FC Olympia Oberschöneweide in 1906.
 BFC Dynamo had no history before East Germany.
 The supporters of Union Berlin therefore considered their club to be a genuine football club, unlike BFC Dynamo.
 However, even as a civilian club, Union Berlin was also part of the sports political system.
 The founding of the Union Berlin was organized by the then SED First Secretary in Köpenick Hans Modrow.
 Like Herbert Warnke, Hans Modrow would be a sponsoring member of the club.
 The most important positions on the board of Union Berlin were exclusively held by directors of state-owned factories or SED representatives.
 Union Berlin was state-funded and all decisions in club had to be reported to the all-powerful central sports agency DTSB.
 The DTSB stood in turn under direct control of the SED Central Committee.